crisisfighters/crisisfighters.org/content/what-else/why-societies-fail.md

 <tr>
 <td>

-#### Imbalance between big, certain, individual profits and losses spread over a large number of individuals
+#### Imbalance between big, certain, individual profits and losses spread among many of individuals
-* For each individual there’s little motivation to fight that specific perpetrator because the damage is so small.
+For each individual there’s little motivation to fight that specific perpetrator because the damage is so small.
+Examples:
+* Subsidized (direct or indirect, e.g. irrigation, environmental and economic fallout, …) fishery
+* Sugar-growing in the US
-* Examples: Subsidized (direct or indirect, e.g. irrigation, environmental and economic fallout, …) fishery, sugar-growing in the US, cotton-growing in Australia.
-These industries tend to lobby tenaciously for subsidies that represent a huge part of their profits while the losers (all taxpayers) are less vocal because the subsidies are only a small fraction of a country’s total expenses
+* Cotton-growing in Australia.

+These industries tend to lobby tenaciously for subsidies that represent a huge part of their profits while the losers (all taxpayers) are less vocal because the subsidies are only a small fraction of a country’s total expenses.

 </td>
 <td>🏗</td>